 - Soreness of the mouth and throat.
 You may have red areas, white patches, or sores that hurt.

-- Increased risk of getting another cancer (rare)
+- This drug may raise your risk of getting a second cancer

 Treating Side Effects

 - To help with hair loss, wash with a mild shampoo and avoid washing your hair every day.

 - Avoid rubbing your scalp, pat your hair or scalp dry.

 - Limit your use of hair spray, electric curlers, blow dryers, and curling irons.